jeffshrager/scads2015/README.txt

 4. SETTING EXPERIMENTAL PARAMETERS AND RUNNING EXPERIMENTS
 ============================================================

-The model parameters are in the file 'settings.py'.
+The model parameters are in a class called 'Settings' near the top of scads.py.
 There are lots of them, and to understand them requires understanding the model, so I'm only going to talk about the couple that change most often, just to get you going.

 The most important parameter is: